-First, and foremost, quinoa should be rinsed before using.
-Similar to lentils, which also require rinsing, quinoa sometimes has debris that needs to be washed away.
-The measurements, though simple to remember are 1 part quinoa, 2 parts water.
+Like lentils, which also require rinsing, quinoa sometimes has debris that needs to be washed away.
+The measurements, though simple to remember, are 1 part quinoa, 2 parts water.

-Secondly, you add the quinoa and the water together in the pan BEFORE you heat the water.
-Stir together and then add a small amount of salt, and bring to a boil.
+Secondly, add the quinoa and the water together in the pan BEFORE heating the water.
+Finally, stir the water and quinoa together, add a small salt amount, and bring to a boil.

 Once boiling, cover and reduce to simmer, and cook for 15 minutes!
-Yep, 15 minutes; that’s it.
+Yep, 15 minutes; that's it.
 Remove from the heat, and then leave for 5 minutes covered.
-When you remove the top fo the pan, you will have perfectly cooked quinoa.
-Now, fluff with a fork and it can be used immediately, or you can refrigerate until ready to use.
+When you remove the top of the pan, you will have perfectly cooked quinoa.
+Now, fluff with a fork, and use immediately, or you can refrigerate until ready to use.

-I’m a huge kale fan, so of course, that is my first choice in greens.
+I'm a huge kale fan, so of course, that is my first choice in greens.
 But, a variety of greens work perfectly well for this cauliflower salad recipe.
 Spinach, for example, works well, as does arugula if you want a more peppery blend.
-If you enjoy lettuce, I would suggest a heartier Romaine lettuce, since the salad is partially warm.
-Regardless of which green you choose as the base, I also add fresh parsley.
+If you enjoy lettuce, I would also suggest a heartier Romaine lettuce.
+Regardless of which greens you choose as the base, I also add fresh parsley.

 Parsley adds a fresh brightens and balances savory dishes.
 Although mildly bitter, when pairs with lemon juice in the dressing, it makes the whole salad taste fabulous.

-Another helpful hint about making any dressing using tahini is to add the tahini LAST!
-Then, the tahini won’t stick int eh bottom of the blender cup.
-Since I appreciate any and all cooking tips, I thought you may appreciate this one.
+- Another helpful hint about making any dressing using tahini is to add the tahini LAST!
+Then, the tahini won't stick in the bottom of the blender cup.
+Since I appreciate any cooking tips, I thought you might appreciate this one.

-When I serve the salad, I section it off, but I also have served it tossed together.
+When I serve the salad, arrange the ingredients on top of the quinoa, or serve it tossed together.
 Again, this is a preference.
-However, you enjoy your salad, serve it accordingly
+However, you enjoy your salad, serve it accordingly.

 Regardless if you eat your salads at dinner, lunch, or even breakfast, enjoy a variety!
 Remember, greens are nutrient-dense; the more you eat, the better.
 Creative salad preparation makes meals easy to make and take on the go.

-If you love salads as much as I do, give these salads a try.
-All these salad travel well.
+If you love salads, give these salads a try.
+All these salads travel well.

 - Quinoa Greek Salad with OMG Oil-Free Dressing